Operators:

 1

-In the above example if the value of A is greater than B and greater than C the result will be A.
+example if the value of A is greater than B and greater than C the result will

 OR:

-OR operator is also a logical operator which evaluates the result if one of them conditions is true
+also a logical operator which evaluates the result if one of them conditions is

 X